ropensci/GSODR/README.md

 GSODR's main function, `get_GSOD()`, downloads and cleans GSOD data from the NCDC server.
 Following are a few examples of its capabilities.

-#### Example 1 - Download weather station for Toowoomba, Queensland for 2010
+#### Example 1 - Download weather station data for Toowoomba, Queensland for 2010

 ``` r
 library(GSODR)

 Tbar <- get_GSOD(years = 2010, station = "955510-99999")